 This is a rare but serious condition and is not reversible once the damage sets in.
 It's important to see a doctor as soon as possible when you first start showing signs of thiamin deficiency to avoid the possibility of the condition advancing to Wernicke-Korsakoff.

 Treatment for Beriberi

 Good nutrition is the first line of defense against beriberi.
 Once beriberi is diagnosed and, assuming it isn’t too advanced, doctors will try to correct the deficiency by recommending a thiamine-rich diet.
 That means adding more of the following foods to your daily diet:

 Advanced cases of beriberi need more than a diet change.
 Certain types of medication will be prescribed.
 Daily thiamine infusions, delivered either orally or intravenously as many as three times daily, have been successful in treating beriberi.

 Even when beriberi progresses to the level of a medical emergency, such as in wet beriberi, the situation can quickly be brought under control with prompt intervention.

 Preventing beriberi comes down to your diet.
-Lack of thiamin, or vitamin B1, in the diet will lead to beriberi, no matter where you live in the world.
+Lack of thiamine, or vitamin B1, in the diet will lead to beriberi, no matter where you live in the world.
 You need a daily intake of thiamin-rich foods, which can be easily accomplished with a varied diet.
-While your body stores thiamin in the liver, it doesn't hold enough to prevent a deficiency.
+While your body stores thiamine in the liver, it doesn't hold enough to prevent a deficiency.

-The Recommended Dietary Allowance (RDA) of thiamin is 1.2 milligrams daily for men and 1.1 milligrams for women.
+The Recommended Dietary Allowance (RDA) of thiamine is 1.2 milligrams daily for men and 1.1 milligrams for women.
 The RDA during pregnancy rises to 1.4 milligrams to account for the increased risk of deficiency during that time.
-That amount can be reached with 100 grams of sunflower seeds, which amounts to approximately 1.5 milligrams.